watxherthedumbass/watxherthedumbass/README.md

 - Hi, I’m watcher
 - im a boy
-- you can add me in discord my name is "kuya ren#1716
+- you can add me in discord my name is "Watcher#1716"
 - im single 🤨🤨
 - i am dumb so pwease dont mind me when i say some wierd and stupid stuffs 👨‍❤️‍💋‍👨